HuvaaKoodia/FringeSearchVisualization/README.md

 http://simonsarris.com/blog/510-making-html5-canvas-useful

-Created only for the visualization purposes.
+Created for visualization purposes, the code is not optimized.
-As such the code isn't cleaned up and my version of the algorithm certainly isn't optimized (it's also javascript!).

 Feel free to fork the repo and do with it what you please.